 What to Expect

-- Beamlines that have returned to operation may require further commissioning past the transition to operations period or may need to wait for the storage-ring current to reach a certain value at which experiments become feasible for full user operations to resume on that particular beamline.
+- Operations during this period will likely be characterized by low current, beam instabilities, and beam interruptions.
+Beamlines that have returned to operation may require further commissioning past the transition to operations period or may need to wait for the storage-ring current to reach a certain value at which experiments become feasible for full user operations to resume on that particular beamline.

-- Additional time past the transition to operations period will be needed to return all beamlines to operation.
+- Additional time past the transition-to-operations period will be needed to return all beamlines to operation.

 The ALS-U project will end when CD-4 is approved upon demonstration of the project’s threshold key performance parameters (KPPs).